Politics of Saint Pierre and Miquelon: Executive power

 Saint Pierre and Miquelon has a two-headed executive: the Prefect (representative of the President of France and the French government) and the President of the Collectivité (head of the local executive).

 The head of state is the President of France, currently Emmanuel Macron.
-The President is represented in the Collectivité by the Prefect of Saint Pierre & Miquelon (French: Préfet) a position currently held by Christian Pouget.
-The role of the prefect is equivalent to the role of a governor or governor general in English-speaking territories.
+The President is represented in the Collectivité by the Prefect of Saint Pierre & Miquelon (French: Préfet), a position held by Bruno André as of 2025.
+The role of the prefect is equivalent to that of a governor or governor general in English-speaking territories.

 The head of government is the President of the Collectivité, currently Bernard Briand.
 He heads the executive of the Collectivité and manages local affairs falling within the scope of the archipelago's autonomy (local taxation, customs, natural resources, ship registration, etc.).
 The Collectivité therefore has its own executive, distinct from the State services represented by the Prefect.
 The local government sits at the Territorial Office (Hôtel du Territoire).

 The executive is made up of a government, known as the "Conseil exécutif" (in English: the "Executive Council"), and six members known as vice-presidents, including the President.
 Like a minister, each member of the cabinet has a delegation.